 CONS

-- Significant technology costs associated with mining bitcoin.
+- Significant technology costs are associated with mining Bitcoin.

 - Low transactions per second.